KochLabCode/cMyBP-C-phosphorylation/README.md

 To successfully reproduce the results you will need:
 - COPASI (http://copasi.org/)
-- PythonL
-	-> JupyterLab (or a similar environment for running *.ipynb notebooks) -> An environment for running *.py scripts
+- Python: JupyterLab (or a similar environment for running *.ipynb notebooks) and  an environment for running *.py scripts

 We recommend using Anaconda, which will enable you to recreate the exact environments with all the python packages and versions used in this study by importing the respective *.yaml files.

 Below is a short description of the directories and files: